windranger-io/windranger-treasury/docs/deploy_remote.md

 Check the contract deployment and operation with the test scripts.

 ### Performance Bonds
-Before any Bonds can be created, a number of setup steps are needed.
+Before any Performance Bonds can be created, a number of setup steps are needed.

 ##### MacOS
 Set the temporary environment variables by substituting the value running the lines in your terminal.